talla-ui/talla-ui/packages/www/content/en/docs/test/guide/App tests.md

 ## Overview {#overview}

 The Desk framework test package can be used to test interactive user interfaces even from the command line.
-The {@link useTestContext()} initialization function registers an in-memory renderer and simulated activation path context, allowing tests to validate the behavior of regular application code.
+The {@link useTestContext()} initialization function registers an in-memory renderer and simulated navigation path, allowing tests to validate the behavior of regular application code.

 - {@ref useTestContext}